danidiaz/red-black-record/README.md

   "code" for the fields.

 - [HTree](https://github.com/i-am-tom/learn-me-a-haskell#htree).
 Another
-  implementation of extensible records using type-level red-black trees, which I discovered about halfway through the implemenation of this package.
+  implementation of extensible records using type-level red-black trees.

 - [megarecord](https://github.com/jvanbruegge/Megarecord).
 Seems to be a
   proof-of-concept for a future [row polymorphism